 Exemption, Abatement, or Credit Missing

-If an exemption, abatement, or credit is missing on your bill, you can get help on the Property Tax Exemption Assistance page.
+If an exemption, abatement, or credit is missing on your bill, you can get help on the Personal Property Tax Exemption Assistance page.

 Exemption Credit Amount Incorrect

 New York State (NYS) sets the rates for the STAR, Enhanced STAR, Senior Citizen Homeowner's, Disabled Homeowner's, and Veteran Exemptions.
 The amount of your exemption credit is based upon:

 - Your property's assessed value or transitional assessed value.